 This is it then, the Phoenix Mall, he thought with relief.
 He started for the door…

-…and quickly backed away when someone approached from inside, moving on instinct.
+…and instinctively backed away when someone approached from inside.
 Hidden behind the wall, he glanced around the corner, first checking for any signs of the Techno uniform.

 There were none.